AkhmedovEhson/SnapshotIt/README.md

     public ILogger logger = Connector.GetService<ILogger>(); // you got it :)
 }
 ```
-🎨 Registration of services. ( in development )
+🎨 Registration of services.
 ```
 using SnapshotIt.DependencyInjection;
-public class ProductService:IProductService{}
-public class AuthService : IAuthService{}
-public class TechService{}
-public class TranslateService:ITranslateService{}
-// and so on .... there may be 15 or more services !

-// just do not think about it and make each class to impl. `IRuntimeDependencyInjectionObject` IServiceCollection services;
+// NOTE: `SnapshotIt` looks for it's interface by [NAME] e.g. there is Product, it's interface must be `IProduct` !!! public class ProductRepository : IProductRepository,IScoped{} // Interface `IScoped` pushes it as Scoped lifetime to dep. injection container. public class ColorRepository : IColorRepository, ITransient{} // Interface `ITransient` pushes it as Transient lifetime to dep. injection container.

-var runtimeExecutor = new RuntimeRegisterServices(Assembly.GetExecutingAssembly(),services);
+var RuntimeServicesRegisterExecutor = new RuntimeRegisterServices(Assembly.GetExecutingAssembly(), services);
-runtimeExecutor.ConfigureAllServices(Store.Scoped); // each service impl. `IRuntimeDependencyInjectionObject` are going to be registered with lifetime `Scoped`
+RuntimeServicesRegisterExecutor.ConfigureScopedServices(); // looks for all classes impl.
+IScoped RuntimeServicesRegisterExecutor.ConfigureTransientServices(); // looks for all classes impl.
+ITransient
 ```